On 24 October 1996, the High Court of Tokyo upheld an earlier decision regarding Mas Oyama’s last will.

 • To represent Karate on the international sports scene

-On 27 October 1948 Life Magazine featured an article on Karate.
+On 27 October 1948, Life Magazine featured an article on Karate.
 The article had a picture showing black belts Hiroshi Kamata and Gojuro Harada, both from Waseda University, engaged in a sparring session.
-It is thought that Henri Plee, the Father of European Karate, saw this article which led to his interest in Karate.
+It is thought that Henri Plee, the Father of European Karate, saw this article and led to his interest in Karate.

 On 27 October 1964, the 3rd All-American Karate Tournament was held in Honolulu, Hawaii.
 The Chief Judge of the tournament was Hidetaka Nishiyama, the President of the All-American Karate Federation (AAKF).
 Masataka Mori, the Chief Instructor of the Karate Association of Hawaii, was the Chairman of the tournament.
 Yasu Uyehara won the kumite event, with Thomas Morikawa winning the kata event.

 A direct student of Masatoshi Nakayama, Abe graduated from the JKA Instructors Program in 1965.
 He was a long-serving instructor at the Japan Karate Association’s Hombu.
-After the JKA split in 1990 he became the Technical Director of the JKA (Matsuno faction).
+After the JKA split in 1990, he became Technical Director of the JKA (Matsuno faction).

 Noted for his phenomenal back fist, Abe is featured in three volumes of Masatoshi Nakayama’s Best Karate Series (volumes 3, 4, 9).

-On 28 October 1957, the 1st All Japan Karate Association Championships were held at Tokyo Metropolitan Gymnasium and was organised by the JKA.
+On 28 October 1957, the 1st All Japan Karate Association Championships were held at Tokyo Metropolitan Gymnasium.
+It was organized by the JKA.
 The tournament was formulated by Masatoshi Nakayama, to add a more competitive approach to training.
 It was the first tournament to have match rules.